 Population projections are not forecasts of the future.
 They are estimates of the future size, age structure and geographic distribution of populations based on particular assumptions about future fertility, mortality and migration.
 Actual future populations will vary from these projections.

-More information is available from Australian Demographic Statistics - ABS catalogue 3101.0 and the Department of the Premier and Cabinet's Population Estimates Brief.
+More information is available from Australian Demographic Statistics - ABS catalogue 3101.0.

 Greater Adelaide Planning Region and Local Government Areas:

-The following report provides a concise overview of recent population change and demographic trends in South Australia.
+The population change webpage provides a concise overview of recent population change and demographic trends in South Australia.
 It also provides important contextual information about South Australia and its regions, and is used in the development of population projections.
 A summarised version of the population change webpage is also available as an infographic.

 Workplace atlas report

 The Workplace Atlas Report (PDF, 8396 KB) provides an overview of the nature and geographic distribution of employment in Adelaide.
 It contains useful maps, graphs, statistics and commentary that identify the locations of employment and describe the characteristics of the people employed in those locations.